dotnet/docs/docs/csharp/language-reference/keywords/static.md

 ---
 # static (C# Reference)

 Use the `static` modifier to declare a static member, which belongs to the type itself rather than to a specific object.
 The `static` modifier can be used to declare static classes.
-In classes, interfaces and structs, you may add the static modifier to fields, methods, properties, operators, events, and constructors.
-The static modifier can't be used with indexers, finalizers.
+In classes, interfaces, and structs, you may add the `static` modifier to fields, methods, properties, operators, events, and constructors.
+The `static` modifier can't be used with indexers or finalizers.
 For more information, see [Static Classes and Static Class Members](../../programming-guide/classes-and-structs/static-classes-and-static-class-members.md).

 ## Example